-Subject of Gap or Limitation Brief Description of Gap or Limitation Strategy for Improvement Strategy: Continue to expand on aspects through exercises, encourage feedback via post exercise surveys, During the 2022 exercise series and consider additional engagement through the Wildfire Low engagement / No limited engagement occurred and Safety Advisory Board (WSAB) meetings. feedback received little to no feedback was provided Target timeline: Kicked off regular WSAB meetings in by attendees April 2023, conducted the PSPS Playbook workshop in February of 2023, completed a PSPS tabletop in March of 2023, and plan to perform a functional in May 2023.
+Subject of Gap or Limitation Brief Description of Gap or Limitation Strategy for Improvement Low engagement / No feedback received During the 2022 exercise series limited engagement occurred and little to no feedback was provided by attendees Strategy: Continue to expand on aspects through exercises, encourage feedback via post exercise surveys, and consider additional engagement through the Wildfire Safety Advisory Board (WSAB) meetings.
+Target timeline: Kicked off regular WSAB meetings in April 2023, conducted the PSPS Playbook workshop in February of 2023, completed a PSPS tabletop in March of 2023, and plan to perform a functional in May 2023.